Start Pre-painting Lessons

 In addition to the standard honeycomb aluminum panels, they also carry a panel called DiBond, which is aluminum skin over a poly core, and one called ArtePlex Artist Board made of an inert, composite, rigid panel (the DiBond).
 2mm (1/8 inch) thick, lightweight, and covered with sun-resistant, non-stretch, linen colored, polyester fabric.
 Ready for acrylic gesso

-Here is an link to a list of some of the items they carry.
-You can order by the sq ft too instead of having to purchase larger sheets and cutting it yourself!
+You can order by the square foot too instead of having to purchase larger sheets and cutting it yourself!

 NEXT, Making a Sitting Easel